Audrey Cooper - Founder

 |

 Julia spent her early years developing her artistic eye with photography and gardening.
-It wasn't until an invitation to join one of Steve Tracy’s classes that her soul opened to the world of painting.
+It wasn't until an invitation to join an art class with a friend that her soul opened to the world of painting.

 Jerry Cutting |